OpenLiberty/space-sentry-challenge/hardware/parts-list.md

 - 5 x Molex Part #39012020 (Intermediate connector for the photo-resistors (M) 2 wire)
 - 5 x Molex Part #39012021 (Intermediate connector for the photo-resistors (F) 2 wire)

+Suggested Retailors and Notes:
+---
+Note that the quantities listed for the components above are the _required minimum_.
+It is highly recommended to buy multiple extras as there will be parts that will get lost or broken.

+Most of the components were purchased through the **[Digi-Key](https://www.digikey.ca/)** website.
+Copy the part number as listed above, and throw them in the product search window of the website to bring up a list of components that fit the required blueprint.

+[insert image of search bar]

+An example using the part #39012160:

+[insert image of part]

+The common parts and tools can also be easily found in your local electronic hobby stores.

+Amazon is also a reliable and quick online retailor.